 BVM: “How does the fulfillment of this mandate provide better security and safety for our country, pilots, and airports?

 FAA: “ADS-B is a transformational technology that provides the foundation for the FAA’s initiative to modernize the air traffic management system to improve safety and efficiency.
 Real-time ADS-B is used to provide air traffic control services, improving safety and efficiency in the air and on runways.
 Aircraft with ADS-B Out enjoy air traffic control services in more extensive coverage areas and accurate location data for search and rescue.
 With ADS-B In avionics, aircraft can receive traffic information, which enhances pilot “see-and-avoid” responsibilities.
-ADS-B-In receivers capable of receiving the Universal Access Transceiver (UAT) broadcast link have access to subscription-free weather and aeronautical information in the cockpit, enhancing pilot situation awareness.”
+ADS-B In receivers capable of receiving the Universal Access Transceiver (UAT) broadcast link have access to subscription-free weather and aeronautical information in the cockpit, enhancing pilot situation awareness.”

 BVM: What is the best practice for pilots and corporations to implement this change?
 Are we already seeing success stories from those who have already launched?

 FAA: “Yes, controllers and pilots are already experiencing the benefits of ADS-B. Benefits to pilots include Traffic Information Service – Broadcast (or TIS-B), an ADS-B In service.
 TIS-B significantly enhances pilot situation awareness for additional safety benefits.
 With traffic displayed in the cockpit, pilots and air traffic controllers are able to communicate with shared awareness of conflicting aircraft traffic.
-With TIS-B, a pilot will not only see air-to-air traffic, but also the radar targets sent from ground stations, resulting in more complete picture of traffic around the aircraft.
+With TIS-B, a pilot will not only see air-to-air traffic, but also the radar targets sent from ground stations, resulting in a more complete picture of traffic around the aircraft.

 “ADS-B’s Flight Information Service – Broadcast (or FIS-B) is another free ADS-B In service; however, FIS-B is only available to aircraft who can receive data over 978 MHz (UAT).
 FIS-B automatically transmits a wide range of weather products with national and regional focus to all equipped aircraft.
 Having current weather and aeronautical information in the cockpit helps pilots plan more safe and efficient flight paths, as well as make strategic decisions during flight to avoid potentially hazardous developing weather.